mfem/web/src/examples.md

 `--cfl` (or `-c` shorter) flag.

-The example demonstrates user-defined bilinear and nonlinear form integrators, simple Riemann solver (Rusanov flux) for DG, as well as the use of block vectors and explicit time integrators.
+The example demonstrates user-defined bilinear and nonlinear form integrators for systems of equations that are defined with block vectors, and how these are used with an operator for explicit time integrators.
+In this case the system also involves an external approximate Riemann solver for the DG interface flux.
+It also demonstrates how to use GLVis for in-situ visualization of vector grid functions.

 _The example has a serial ([ex18.cpp](https://github.com/mfem/mfem/blob/master/examples/ex18.cpp))
 and a parallel ([ex18p.cpp](https://github.com/mfem/mfem/blob/master/examples/ex18p.cpp)) version.